 9. Use a photo of yourself in the profile, not logo, to create a human connection

 8. Create a bio/profile that connects with your niche community, list your food recipe topics, food style, even quirky interests.

-7. Leave an email in your bio to personify your account, and use that valuable link slot wisely – post new recipes or new content often.
+7. Leave an email in your bio to personify your account or switch to business IG (this will put an email button above your posts and allow you to LINK in your stories), AND use that profile link slot wisely – post new recipes or new content often.
 Do not use short URLS – Instagram is frowning because of lack of transparency.

 6. Try to connect with your followers cross-platform, such as Facebook, a Food blog, Pinterest.
 Go visit them there, comment, like, become a part of their community there as well.

 5. Post regularly, at least 4 times a week, but once every 1 day is best if you expect real growth.

 4. Observe your community’s most active time and post then.
 (One of mine is at 2 am – uh oh!)

 3. Interestingly, it is growing in popularity to add a few relevant hashtagged emoticons to your post! #? #?
 Yes, I said emoticons!
 See how @instagram is doing it.
 Although available emoticons are not always an exact topic match (where are you avocado emoticon?), things like stars, hearts, ice cream cones, leaves, are likely to introduce your page to new potential followers!
 Besides, it’s fun!
 Just keep somewhat relevant – veering off into very off-topic hashtags might gain you short-term followers but if they are there for a flash-in-the-pan post, they will leave you and they won’t contribute valuable comments anyway so you don’t want them.